 Eddie joined the Fellowships team in 2013, bringing more than 18 years of experience managing programs for a broad range of nonprofit organizations, including the World Wildlife Fund, the National Park Foundation, National Audubon Society, and the Khaled bin Sultan Living Oceans Foundation.
 He is now full-circle back AAAS, where he held his first professional position as an education specialist nearly 20 years ago.
 Eddie’s ensuing posts have involved managing education programs, developing curricula and programming, leading fellowships and mentoring programs and alumni networks, strategic planning, fundraising, event management and outreach.

 He holds a master's degree in nonprofit management from Regis University, and a bachelor's in geology and biology from Brown University.
-Eddie has a passion for land and marine conservation.
-He serves on the board of the Association of Partners for Public Lands, and as a scuba dive master leads high school groups on ocean conservation education trips.
-Eddie also is an avid cook, and has created his own line of grilling spices labeled Eye of Newt.
+AnchorWith a passion for land and marine conservation, he serves on the board of the Association of Partners for Public Lands and is a scuba divemaster who leads high school groups on ocean conservation education trips.
+An avid cook, he also started a boutique spice company, Apothecary Spices.